RaneemAlowide/Robot_path/README.md

   - save_data.php : to take data from script.js file and save it iin the database
   - image file : has the image for the arrows of the buttons and the robot image.

-there is also screen recording and some screenshots of how this project works
+There is also screen recording and some of how this project works